-Approximately 120 m3 of sediment to be levelled by plough dredging in and around the area of the Hammersmith Temporary Pier to allow vessels to come alongside at low tide.
-The location of the sediment to be levelled in relation to the Hammersmith pier is shown in Figure 1.1.
+Approximately 120 m3 of sediment is to be levelled by plough dredging in and around the area of the Hammersmith Temporary Pier (Figure 1.1), with an additional c.34 m3 to be plough dredged at Barnes Temporary Pier (Figure 1.2), to allow vessels to come alongside at low tide.

 The maximum height to be levelled at any location is circa 450 mm.
-The c.120 m3 of sediment will be plough dredged downstream.
+The total c.154 m3 of sediment will be plough dredged downstream.

-Figure 1.1: Location of sediment to be levelled via plough dredger
+Figure 1.1: Location of sediment to be levelled via plough dredger at Hammersmith Temporary Pier Source: Beckett Rankine, Drawing 2048-BRL-02-XX-DR-C-4181 HAMMERSMITH - BED LEVELLING PLAN

-Source: Thames Clipper drawing: 2048-BRL-02-XX-DR-C-3131